Skip to main content

 Scenarios that test how the AI handles difficult, unclear, or unexpected user behavior while maintaining conversation quality.

-Here are examples of scenario content and structure:
+Here are examples of behavior test content and structure:

 Book a one-way flight from SFO to JFK for next TuesdayA busy professional who is direct and values efficiencyI need to book a flightThe user has confirmed the flight booking|The chatbot indicates it cannot fulfill the request10Flight booking scenario